defencedigital/moduk-service-manual/src/content-toolkit/how-to-audit-content-2.md

 In Defence, the options are usually:

-1. Keep content as it is
+1. Keep content as it is.
-2. Keep it but make changes
+2. Keep it but make changes.
-3. Merge it with other content
+3. Merge it with other content.
-4. Keep it but move it elsewhere
+4. Keep it but move it elsewhere.
-5. Archive it
+5. Archive it.
-6. Delete it
+6. Delete it.

 You need to work closely with content owners.
 Remember to share the audit data with them, it shows that your recommendations are based on evidence.